If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 The number one reason why I wanted to refuse the promotion was that I was not ready.

-I didn’t dream of it so I made no effort in learning the ins and outs of his job.
-As a matter of fact, I was only focusing on my job and how to do it safely and right.
+I didn’t dream of it so I made no effort in learning the ins and outs of the job.
+As a matter of fact, I was only focusing on my job and how to do it safely and properly.

 On top of that, I was always out there!

 From Saint Petersburg to London, I made it everywhere my time permits me.
-I enjoyed Lisbon and Santuário de Cristo Rei of Portugal and even won a photo competition with it.
+I enjoyed Lisbon and Santuário de Cristo Rei of Portugal and even won a photo competition with them.

 The city of Dublin was also very bike-friendly during the day and night.